bertiemoogle/prework-study-guide/README.md

 ## Usage

 The webpage contains notes on HTML, CSS, Git & JavaScript.
-Beneath the surface is a Javascript file, which can be seen funtioning in Google Chrome's Developer Tools console.
+In the background a Javascript file is active, which can be seen functioning in Google Chrome's Developer Tools console.

 ## Credits